 The Fellowship of Animal Behaviour Clinicians (FABC) is a professional body which nurtures the wellbeing and relationships between animals and their caregivers by promoting best practice in the field of evidence-based clinical animal behaviour.
 It provides a resource for animal caregivers seeking empathetic help, advice and information regarding the behaviour of their animals, and it promotes ongoing development of accredited practitioners and those working towards accreditation through mentoring, supportive fellowship and professional development opportunities.

-FABC promotes the highest standards of practice in clinical animal behaviour and supports independent accreditation of clinical animal behaviourists conforming to standards set by the Animal Behaviour and Training Council (ABTC) and the Royal College of Veterinary Surgeons (RCVS).
+FAB Clinicians promotes the highest standards of practice in clinical animal behaviour and supports independent accreditation of clinical animal behaviourists.
+In the UK, we conform to standards set by CCAB Certification and the Royal College of Veterinary Surgeons (RCVS).

 What Drives Us